AtlasOfLivingAustralia/fieldcapture/README.md

 Note the leading colon before the bootRun task - this is required as when inplace=true gradle is configured in a multi-project build configuration.

 # MacOS Catalina
-if you getting this error in MacOS
+(This is only relevant to versions of MERIT prior to 3.0.
+From 3.0, MERIT will look for development config in $HOME/data/) if you getting this error in MacOS
 ```
 unable to create directory data/fieldcature/ehcache